Heiko Schaffartzik: German national team

 Schaffartzik has also been a member of the senior German national basketball team.
-Schaffatzik played at the EuroBasket 2009, EuroBasket 2011, EuroBasket 2013 and EuroBasket 2015.
+Schaffartzik played at the EuroBasket 2009, EuroBasket 2011, EuroBasket 2013 and EuroBasket 2015.
 He also played at the 2010 FIBA World Championship.

 Statistics

 Personal

 Schaffartzik was cured of leukemia when he was a child.
 He now visits sick children every year with his team in the hospital where he was treated.